Some of us were born with the super power of being able to sleep on a plane, including while curled up like a pretzel in an economy seat.

-Booze (both on and off the plane) is also best avoided if you want a better quality of sleep.
+Booze, both on and off the plane, is also best avoided if you want a better quality of sleep.
+(So my research says!)

 7. Try natural supplements

-Personally, if I follow all of the above pointers I’m more than ready to nod off but my husband, who can struggle to sleep, likes to travel with melatonin and magnesium supplements that are helpful for relaxation and combating muscle stiffness instead.
+Personally, if I follow all of the above pointers I’m more than ready to sleep on the plane but my husband, who can struggle to nod off, likes to travel with melatonin and magnesium supplements that are helpful for relaxation and combating muscle stiffness.

-Speak to your pharmacist or doctor for further advice.
+Speak to your pharmacist or doctor for further advice, if necessary.